spacelift-io/user-documentation/docs/integrations/audit-trail.md

 ## Verifying payload

 Spacelift uses the same similar verification mechanism as GitHub.
 With each payload we send 2 headers, `X-Signature` and `X-Signature-256`. `X-Signature` header contains the SHA1 hash of the payload, while `X-Signature-256` contains the SHA256 hash.
 We're using the exact same mechanism as GitHub to generate signatures, please refer to [this article](https://medium.com/@vampiire/how-to-verify-the-authenticity-of-a-github-apps-webhook-payload-8d63ccc81a24){: rel="nofollow"} for details.

+## Sending logs to AWS

+We provide a [reference implementation](https://github.com/spacelift-io-examples/terraform-aws-spacelift-events-collector){: rel="nofollow"} for sending the Audit Trail logs to an AWS S3 bucket.

+It works as-is but can also be tweaked to route the logs to other destinations with minimal effort.